The Best Mexico City Vintage and Sustainable Clothing Stores

 I’m glad you stumbled on this article because that may mean you have plans to go to Mexico City soon.
 Not the case?
 I hope this post helps do some convincing.

-Because Mexico City really is as great as that person from high school said it was on Facebook.
+Mexico City really is as great as that person from high school said it was on Facebook.
 See the National Museum of Anthropology.
 Eat the street food (for breakfast, lunch, and dinner…and snack… and one more snack).
 Run down Paseo de la Reforma on a Sunday.
-And check out some or all of the secondhand and sustainable picks below.
+And check out some or all of the secondhand and sustainable clothing store picks below.

 All shops can be easily accessed via this Mexico City Good Finds Google Maps List to use on your upcoming Mexico City vacation.